 Did you know that you can navigate the posts by swiping left and right?

-I’ve lost the use of my right hand for computer input as a result of tendonitis (temporarily I hope).
+I’ve lost the use of my right hand for computer input as a result of self-diagnosed tendonitis (temporarily I hope).
 I’ve managed to work out a slow but functional alternative by glide typing with my left hand.

 You may have tried glide typing on your smart phone - it’s where you don’t take your finger off the screen until you’ve swiped between all the letters in the word you are trying to produce.

 This same feature is available on tablets and Chromebooks.
 I decided to get a cheap Chromebook tablet, the Lenovo Duet (250 at time of writing) just for this feature.
 In the rest of this post, I’ll cover three topics:

 At the same time I’m of course doing the normal things like resting my right hand, sleeping in a wrist brace, and doing stretches.
 You should talk to your doctor to set up a treatment plan.

 First off, you don’t have to use a tablet - even a Chromebook laptop will work ( see last section).
 However the usability is much better with a tablet, because otherwise you need to use a mouse instead of your finger.
 By default, the onscreen keyboard may not show up.
 To put it on your taskbar and make it pop up by default, do this: